Photo:Tony Stewart and Cynthia Walker; Richard and Rosemary Stewart;Ben Stewart, Andrea McFadden

 doing another crush at a Loire winery.

 but she could not get a work visa.
-So she returned to Canada in 2009 where Mission Hill
+So she returned to France in 2009 where Mission Hill

 offered her a four-month job.
 “It turned out to be four years,” she says.
 She